bootsmann007/bootsmann007/README.md

 - 💞️ I’m looking to collaborate on noting
 - 📫 How to reach me NO@FCKU.com
 - 😄 Pronouns: he/he/he cus i like to make joks
-- ⚡ Fun fact: I PLAY WAR THUNDER THE MOST REALISTC WAR GAME ...
+- ⚡ Fun fact: I PLAY WAR THUNDER THE MOST REALISTC PC WAR GAME ...
+- P.S. yes i am singel and yes i know why!!!

 <!---
 bootsmann007/bootsmann007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.